herrera-ignacio/architect-handbook/redux/best-practices/README.md

 * Model Actions as Events, Not Setters / Meaningful Action Names
 * Allow Many Reducers to Respond to the Same Action
 * Avoid Dispatching Many Actions Sequentially
+* Connect More Components to Read Data from the Store
+* Call `useSelector` Multiple Times in Function Components
+* Use Plain JavaScript Objects For State
+* Write Action Types as `domain/eventName`
+* Write Actions Using the Flux Standard Action (FSA) Convention
+* Use Thunks for Async Logic
+* Use Selector Functions to Read from Store State
+* Name Selector Functions as `selectThing`
+* Avoid Putting Form State In Redux

 ## Do Not Mutate State